 For further reading on raw data sources, see our Data Sources page

-The breadth and depth of our data sources allow us to have unparalleled coverage of businesses in the US - more than any other SMB data provider.
+The breadth and depth of our data sources allow us to have unparalleled coverage of card-accepting businesses in the U.S. - more than any other SMB data provider.

 A crucial next step is to ensure that the data from each underlying source maps to the correct business.
 This process is called Entity Resolution, and involves cutting-edge machine learning models that match a representation of a business entity in one data source to a different representation of the same entity in another.
-This allows us, for example, to combine an entity’s professional license history with its Yelp page details in a single business profile.
+This allows us, for example, to combine an entity’s professional license history with a raw consumer credit card transaction in a single business profile.

 For more information on entity resolution, see our Entity Resolution page.

 Once entities are resolved, we derive a set of critical and highly differentiated data points on each small business in our records.
 We call these collections of data points “attributes”.
-These are the signals about a business - detailed_industrydetailed_industry - A list of the predicted industries of this company according to Enigma’s industry taxonomy, as well as mappings to common industry classification systems for integration purposes., government_contractsgovernment_contracts - Whenever a city, state, or Federal government agency contracts a private company to do some work, they must log this in a publicly available contract.
-These contracts indicate stable, pre-committed revenue, a very positive signal for a company., business_bankruptcybusiness_bankruptcy - Whether the business has filed for bankruptcy and a list of the bankruptcy filings’ chapter type, filing date, and case number, and many others - that provide key insights and drive decisions about SMBs.
+These are the signals about a business - detailed_industry, government_contracts, business_bankruptcy, and many others - that provide key insights and drive decisions about SMBs.

 For more information on attributes, see our Attribute Dictionary

 We’ve built a simple, easy-to-use API to access our data.
 Keep reading to learn how to use our Businesses API to seamlessly integrate our data into your business processes.